Check out our youth programs around the region. Get connected with what you need to know to stay healthy and make a difference in your community.

-Are you a Native American Youth between the ages of 13 and 19 living in Duluth or Bemidji?
+Are you a Native American Youth between the ages of 13 and 19 living in Bemidji?
 Influence your community in a positive way by becoming a peer educator on reproductive health topics.

 Learn all about reproductive health and sexuality — then make a difference by teaching others.